Kong/docs.konghq.com/app/contributing/style-guide.md

 ## Capitalization guidelines

-- Follow the User Interface - if a term is capitalized in the UI, it should be capitalized in the documentation.
+Follow the user interface(UI).
+If a term is capitalized in the UI, it should be capitalized in the documentation.

 ### Kong-specific terms

+Capitalize the following Kong-specific terms:

 #### Product names
 - Kong Konnect (Kong Konnect for first mention, Konnect after)
-- Kong Gateway (Enterprise)
-- Kong Gateway (
+- Kong Gateway
-- Kong Mesh (Kong Mesh)
+- Kong Mesh (Kong Mesh for first mention, Mesh after)
 - Insomnia

 #### Component names